bowseruk/rock-paper-scissors/README.md

 ## Credits

-This site was based on a project by edX Boot Camps LLC.
+This site was based on a project by edX Boot Camps LLC, and also on a project by [The Odin Project](https://www.theodinproject.com/).

 [W3School](https://www.w3schools.com/) was used as a reference for elements to use and good practice.